San Marcello, Marche

 San Marcello is a comune (municipality) in the Province of Ancona in the Italian region Marche, located about 25 km west of Ancona.

 San Marcello borders the following municipalities: Belvedere Ostrense, Jesi, Maiolati Spontini, Monsano, Monte San Vito, Morro d'Alba.

 Founded in 1234 by a community of people from Jesi, it still has a well preserved line of walls.
 It is interesting to visit the Renaissance Palazzo Marcelli, the parish church, the Ferrari theatre, the Saint Mary church.

-The castle is surrounded by a beautiful hilly landscape particularly renown for olive trees and vineyards.
+The castle is surrounded by a hilly landscape with many olive trees and vineyards.